EB-Forks/www.fxsitecompat.dev/content/contribute.md

 ## Test your site

-It is important to find and fix Firefox regressions before Firefox users visit your *broken* site.
-Mozilla is offering [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/), so please use this alpha version on a daily basis to develop and test your site or Web app.
+It is critical to find and fix Firefox regressions before Firefox users visit your *broken* site.
+Mozilla is offering [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/), so please use this alpha version daily to develop and test your website or web application.

 ## Report issues